 Microsoft Excel Tips and Techniques

-Written by David Wallis, these topics have not been vetted by third parties, so please treat them critically.
-If you have any views or comments, please contact me.
+These topics have not been vetted by third parties, so please treat them critically.
+If you have any corrections, views or comments, please let me know me.

-Criteria for DSUM formulae explores one way of furnishing DSUM formulae with criteria determined by calculated date ranges.
+DSUM criteria explores one way of furnishing DSUM formulas with criteria determined by calculated date ranges.

 Error 1004 identifies one cause of the 1004 macro error message.